Sardinia: Life expectancy

 Average life expectancy is slightly over 82 years (85 for women and 79.7 for men).
 Sardinia shares with the Japanese island of Okinawa the highest rate of centenarians in the world (22 centenarians per 100,000 inhabitants).
 Sardinia is the first discovered Blue Zone, a demographic or geographic area in the world with an oversize concentration of centenarians and supercentenarians.

-Foreign immigration

-In 2023, there were 50,211 foreign national residents, forming 3,2% of the total Sardinian population.
-The most represented nationalities were:
+Immigration